-WNC Continuing Education offers courses in Carson City, Fallon and online, open to any member of the community.
+WNC Continuing Education offers courses^{} in Carson City, Fallon and online, open to any member of the community.
 We provide opportunities to learn new skills, advance your career and better your life in a low-pressure, encouraging environment.
 Our goal is to meet your needs, provide you with clear pathways to meet your goals and inspire you to keep learning!
 You can also connect with us on social media.
-For the Carson City campus, connect on Facebook @WNCContinuingEd.
-For the Fallon campus, connect on Facebook, Twitter or Instagram @WNCFallon.
+Connect on Facebook @ WNCContinuingEd.
 To register: visit www.wnc.edu/continuing-education or call (775) 445-4210 (Carson City) or (775) 423-7565 (Fallon).